 SCI’s top competitors in the funeral industry are:

-- StoneMor Partners L.P is now the 2nd largest owner and operator of cemeteries in the U.S. and has its head office in Levittown, Pennsylvania.
-It has properties in 28 states, 303 cemeteries, and 98 funeral homes
+- StoneMor Partners was acquired in 2022 by Axar Capital Management from NYC.
+In 2023, it re-branded its name to Everstory Partners.
+Everstory is the 2nd largest owner and operator of cemeteries in the U.S. and has its head office in Levittown, Pennsylvania.
+It has properties in 24 states, with 389 locations.

 - Carriage Services, Inc. that has 165 funeral homes in 27 states and 32 cemeteries in 27 states.